toptensoftware/flashy/flashy/README.md

 On devices that have an activity indicator, the bootloader provides the following feedback:

-* When idle, ready to receive and the default baud rate is active, the led flashes in a heartbeat pattern (2 flashes in quick succession every 1 second).
+* When idle and ready the led flashes in a heartbeat pattern (2 flashes in quick succession every 1 second).
-* When receiving data, the activity LED toggles on receipt of every packet.
+* When receiving data, the activity LED toggles on receipt of every packet (ie: it flashes rapidly)
 * Otherwise the LED is off.

+When the indicator is off, this indicates either the bootloader isn't running, or is still in in a non-default (ie: high) baud rate mode after a failed or cancelled flash operation.
+Normally, 2.5 seconds after a failed flash the bootloader will revert to the default baud rate and the heart beat indicator will re-appear.